Reluctant Interaction Modeling: The sprinter algorithm

 \section{The sprinter algorithm}

-In this section, we describe a new method, called sprinter, that is based on the reluctant interaction selection principle.
-The proposed method has three steps: \begin{itemize} \item In Step 1, we fit the response as well as possible using only the $\BigO(p)$ main effects variables (or simple univariate functions of these).
-This step purposely gives preference to main effects, corresponding to the reluctant interaction selection principle described in Section \ref{sec:principle}. \item In Step 2, we perform a single pass over all interactions to identify interaction signal that was not captured in Step 1.
-Because each of the $\BigO(p^2)$ interactions is only computed and used once, this step requires far less time and memory than APL, which requires repeated passes over all interactions. \item In Step 3, we fit a lasso (or any other user-specified variable selection method) on all main effects and the interactions that were selected in Step 2.
+In this section, we describe a new method, called sprinter, that is motivated by the idea of being reluctant to include interactions.
+As mentioned in Section \ref{sec:principle}, for the rest of this paper we focus on the special example where $f_j = \theta_j X_j$ or $f_j = \theta_{j1} X_j + \theta_{j2} X_j^2$.
+The proposed method, for the case where $f_j(X_j) = \theta_j X_j$ in \eqref{eq:basisexpansion}, is given in Algorithm \ref{alg:first} and has three steps: \begin{itemize} \item In Step 1, we fit a lasso (or any other regression method) of the response as well as possible using only main effects.
+This step purposely gives preference to main effects, motivated by the idea of prioritizing main effects over interactions described in Section \ref{sec:principle}. \item In Step 2, we perform a single pass over all interactions to identify interaction signal that was not captured in Step 1.
+Because each of the $\BigO(p^2)$ interactions is only computed and used once, this step requires far less time and memory than APL, which requires repeated passes over all interactions. \item In Step 3, we fit a lasso (or any other user-specified regression method) of the residual from Step 1 on all main effects and the interactions that were selected in Step 2.
 Depending on the screening criterion in Step 2, the total number of variables in Step 3 can be far smaller than $\BigO(p^2)$, leading to large computational gains over APL. \end{itemize}